saidlagauit/E-Commerce/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_general_ci;
 ```

-## Credits

-- The website design and development were done by Said Lagauit.
-- Special thanks to the open-source community for providing the libraries and tools used in this project.

 ## Contact

 If you have any questions or feedback, feel free to contact us at lagauitsaid@hotmail.com.